Who got dumped from the Love Island Villa last night? Public vote bombshell

 Last night's episode (Thursday, June 30) of Love Island saw the result of the second public vote, with viewers choosing the most compatible couples they wanted to save.

-The couples who were saved were: Dami and Indiyah, Ekin-Su and Davide, Gemma and Luca, and Paige and Jacques.

-It meant three couples who received the lowest votes are at risk of being dumped from the show.
+This meant three couples who received the lowest votes are at risk of being dumped from the show.
+They were: Jay and Danica, Antigoni and Charlie, and Tasha and Andrew.

 The safe islanders were then given the bombshell news that the two people leaving would be chosen by them.
 The men will choose which woman will go, and the women will choose the man.

-The episode was left on that cliffhanger, with the result of their decision to be aired on tonight’s episode (Friday, July 1).
+The episode was left on that cliffhanger, with the result of their decision to be aired on Friday July 1st’s episode.

 Who got dumped from Love Island last week?